 Eligibility for financial assistance provided from University resources is partially based upon a student's personal conduct and citizenship.
-Students who demonstrate behavior inconsistent with established University guidelines and policies for personal conduct, as outlined in the Student Handbook (seaver.pepperdine.edu/studentaffairs/handbook), may forfeit their institutional awards.
+Students who demonstrate behavior inconsistent with established University guidelines and policies for personal conduct, as outlined in the student conduct codes (pepperdine.edu/admission/student-life/policies), may forfeit their institutional awards.
 Students who engage in illegal activities as defined by state and federal law may forfeit all financial assistance immediately, even if charges are not formally filed against the student.